PewPewCricket/Handle/README.md

 # Handle v0.1.2
-Handle is a library for ComputerCraft that allows for better handling of shutdowns, errors, and more!
+Handle is a library for ComputerCraft that allows for easier logging and error reporting!

 # Documentation
 Read docs.txt for documentation